happysheep0719/Sean-s-Cheat-Sheet/system-design/intro.md

       - no timeout
     - **Partition Tolerance**
       - the system continues to operate (run) despite arbitrary message loss or failure of part of the system
+      - A system that is partition-tolerant can sustain any amount of network failure that doesn’t result in a failure of the entire network.
+Data records are sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.
   - sharding
 - Synchronous/Asynchronous call
   - Synchronous call will wait until response come back